Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

-If TRUE , covariates in formula are centered to have mean zero.
+If TRUE , covariates specified in formula are centered to have mean zero.
 All priors should then be interpreted as priors on the centered covariates.

 |